 They haven't thought about whatsoever what the average client costs them on an hourly basis.

-Utilization rate is the percentage of your workweek, the percentage of time that's productively billable to clients (versus used for other things like administrative, training, logging in, logging out, breaks, all that other stuff.)
+Utilization rate is the percentage of your workweek, the percentage of time that's productively billable to clients (versus used for other things like administrative, training, logging in, logging out, breaks, and all that other stuff.)

 In other words, it's how many hours an average employee can expect to bill in a given week.